 This morning I wake up with more dynamic energy than I know what to do with.
 Today, I prioritize and then tackle the projects I have in front of me.
-Each task is completed quickly and everything I start will be finished.
+I quickly complete each task, and everything I start, I will finish.
 I make short work of everything.

 How do I do this?

-First, I make a list of all the things that need doing and I cross off the unimportant items or the ones that can wait a day or so.
+First, I make a list of all the things that need doing, and I cross off the unnecessary items or the ones that can wait a day or so.
 I tackle a small project first so that I can feel like I have accomplished something.
 Using this energy, I work on the most important project next.
-This project will go quickly because, I already feel like I have accomplished a lot today.
+This project will go quickly because I already feel like I have accomplished a lot today.

-I stick with it until it is done, or I divide it into portions that can be accomplished over several days.
+I stick with it until it gets done, or I divide it into sections that I can accomplish over several days.
 When I have finished it, or the allotted portion of it, I move on to the next task for the day.
-To track my progress, I focus on what is done, not what is still to do, and by doing this I can see that I have accomplished more than I planned on.
+To track my progress, I focus on what has been completed, not what is still to do, and by doing this, I can see that I have accomplished more than I planned on.
 When I do this, I can start each day fresh with the knowledge that I will get everything done that I need to.
 I let go of yesterday and leave tomorrow to tomorrow’s list.